EAC 2021 Heritage Management Symposium

-The 22nd EAC Symposium will be held over two days (1 and 2 July 2021) and will consist of a number of presentation sessions followed by discussions – including questions and comments from the floor.
-You are kindly invited to propose a presentation on any aspect(s) described in the concept note of the symposium.
-Each presentation will last max.
-20 minutes and each presenter should propose relevant actions or recommendations as part of their presentation/paper.
+The 22nd EAC Symposium was held over two days (1 and 2 July 2021) and consisted of a number of presentation sessions followed by discussions – including questions and comments from the floor.

-The concept note of the symposium and other information about the Symposium can be found here, on the right.
+The detailed programme of the symposium and the collated abstracts of the symposium presentations can be found here, on the right.

 Thursday 1 July 2021

 DAY 1 (12:00 – 16:00 UK time; 13:00-17:00 CET; 14:00-18:00 EET)

 12:00 – 12:10 Opening of the symposium – Barney Sloane, EAC President